The Lanesborough Art Programme

 Mirage

-150cm x 140cm
+Oil on canvas | 150cm x 140cm

 “Mirage” is an AI interpretation of French artist Claude Monet - Charing Cross Bridge - which is a series of oil paintings created between the period of 1899 to 1905, during Monet’s exile during the Franco-Prussian War.
 During this time, Monet travelled to London for the first time in 1870 and became enthralled with the city, and vowed to return to it someday.
 Monet's fascination with London lay primarily in its fogs, a byproduct of the Industrial Revolution.
 Writers hypothesize that Monet was also inspired by contemporaries J.M.W.
 Turner and James Abbott McNeill Whistler, who were similarly fascinated by London's atmosphere.
 The paintings depict a misty, impressionist Charing Cross Bridge in London, England.
 Monet worked on the series from 1899 to 1905, creating a total of 37 paintings depicting the bridge.